Svenn Kristiansen

-Svenn Erik Kristiansen (born 30 May 1940) is a Norwegian teacher turned politician.
+Svenn Erik Kristiansen (30 May 1940 – 9 June 2024) was a Norwegian teacher turned politician.
 He served as deputy mayor of Oslo for a period before becoming mayor of Oslo for a period in 2007, when Per Ditlev-Simonsen resigned.
 Following the 2007 Norwegian local elections, Kristiansen did not continue as mayor.
+He died on 9 June 2024, 10 days after his 84th birthday.